chris-ch/webscrapetools/README.md

     urlcaching.set_cache_path('.wst_cache')

+The option _expiry_days_ sets the cache expiry period, default is 10 days.

 This is a required step: otherwise responses to url calls will simply not be cached.
 Cache data are stored in the specified folder, so that re-using the same string makes the cache persistent.
+This creates the folder on the fly if it does not exist.
 The following command cleans up the cache, making sure we start with no prior data:

     urlcaching.empty_cache()